Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 coion depletion are the key of the nanoscale pores in human cells (Ref.
 5).

 The molecular dynamics simulations are made by several models, and they are written in each of the articles.
-The figures are used which are partly in color.
+The figures are used which are partly in color pictures.

 ## References ##